 Block Out The Sun

 When sunlight seeps into your house, it increases the overall temperature and makes your furniture hot to the touch.
 You need to eliminate sunlight to make your house cooler.
-To do that, invest in some quality curtains and blinds and keep them drawn all day.
+To do that, invest in some quality curtains and blinds and keep them drawn all day and if you have a big glass door, such as a bi-folding door, you’ll need to cover that with bi-folding door blinds as well.
 Alternatively, you can get reflective window panels to achieve the same result.
 By blocking out the sunlight, you will notice a vast difference in no time.

 Being stuck in an uncomfortably hot house during the summer can be annoying.
 However, this can be easily remedied by employing some easy tricks.
 Using white cotton sheets and covers, maintaining your HVAC system, and reducing your time in the kitchen are all amazing ways of making sure that your house remains cool, even when it is scorching hot outside!
 So, try one of those tricks now and enjoy a cooler, more comfortable house.